Update: Codenames for three Google handsets have been leaked, pointing to the Pixel 2, Pixel 2 XL and a larger phablet phone.

 The search giant is done with the Nexus line and in its place the firm has created a slightly more premium, and far more mainstream range.

 They were a strong first try too, scoring high in our reviews, but they stumbled in some areas and arguably didn’t quite stack up to their rivals.

 But Google is sure to learn from its mistakes and make the Pixel 2 even better.

-To help it along, we’ve come up with a list of the specs and features we most want to see, along with guesses at what we're likely to see, and as news and rumors inevitably begin to roll in we’ll add those to this article too.
+To help it along, we’ve come up with a list of the specs and features we most want to see, along with guesses at what we're likely to see, and as news and rumors continue to roll in we'll add those to this article too.

 Cut to the chase

 - What is it?
 The next of Google's Pixel phones

 - When is it out?
 Late 2017, possibly October

 - What will it cost?
 A flagship price is all but guaranteed